-The Collaborative Collections project group manages The Australian Libraries Collaborative Collection (TALCC) and looks at related collection issues.
+The Collaborative Collections project group managed The Australian Libraries Collaborative Collection (TALCC) and related collection issues.
 The TALCC agreement between all NSLA libraries in Australia enables the redistribution of low-use materials based on subject strengths.
-The project aims to build on specialist collections, assemble complete runs of journals, release storage space, and enhance opportunities for collecting state heritage material.
+The project aimed to build on specialist collections, assemble complete runs of journals, release storage space, and enhance opportunities for collecting state heritage material.

 - Memorandum of understanding for distributed repository endorsed by project members, and signed by CEOs for all NSLA libraries in Australia (March 2012)

 - Development of a model for a subject distributed repository for print materials across NSLA libraries (2011)